 To the extent that the CFP conflicts with the state Motor Fuel Quality Act and biofuel requirements, the CFP's requirements supersede.

-A severability clause is included.
+A severability clause and a null and void clause are included.

 (In support) Transportation fuels, and on-road fuels in particular, are responsible for a large portion of Washington's greenhouse gas emissions.
 Washington will not achieve its overall greenhouse gas emission reduction goals without policies targeted to transportation emissions.
 Air pollution from transportation sources disproportionately impacts people of color and lower-income populations.
 A portion of Clean Fuels Program (CFP) revenues should be invested in electric vehicle rebates for consumers, since electric vehicles are responsible for generating credits under the program.
 Successful CFPs have been implemented in California and Oregon without the negative impacts on gasoline and diesel prices that opponents forecasted.
 Auto manufacturers are committed to reducing greenhouse gas emissions from vehicles and support CFP policies because they are effective at reducing emissions.
 Without a CFP, Washington misses out on significant investments in alternative fuel infrastructure.
 A CFP provides long-term, technology-neutral regulatory certainty for companies to invest in lower-carbon solutions.
 Because Washington does not have in-state oil and gas production, money spent on fossil fuels largely flows out of state.
 Renewable hydrogen, renewable natural gas, and biogas are economically viable, home-grown fuels that will benefit from the CFP and will be key to the program's success.
 Emission reductions should be more significant and faster than the standards proposed in the bill.
 The negative impacts of climate change in Washington become clearer each year.
 Puget Sound is warming and acidifying due to climate change.